 While the two are not mutually exclusive, there are some issues students should keep in mind when choosing a career path and a school.
 We discussed the economics of college and what the impact various majors have on future earnings with Doug Webber, Associate Professor of Economics at Temple University.

 Here’s what he had to say…

-How Can Families “Get Their Heads Around” the High Cost of College and Paying For College?
-Is it worth it?
+The Importance of Data and How Can Families “Get Their Heads Around” the High Cost of College and Paying For College?

 On average, a college degree has a big financial payoff.
-But, not everyone who attends college necessarily receives the average payoff.
+But, not everyone who attends college necessarily receives the average payoff, so it’s no surprise that they question whether it was all actually worth it.
 Sometimes this happens because of things you cannot predict, like college major or the school you attend.